Luther Burbank Elementary School (Detroit): History

 The east side neighborhoods of Detroit near this school were quickly developed in the late 1920s.
 In response, an elementary school was established in a temporary structure in 1930.
 The school board engaged the firm of Van Leyen, Schilling & Keough to design a permanent building, which was opened in 1931.
 The completed structure was named in honor of horticulturalist Luther Burbank.
 The surrounding neighborhood continued to grow, with the school serving 379 students from kindergarten to eighth grade by 1938.
 In response, the school expanded, first into temporary buildings, and then, in 1944, into a single-story addition connected to the main school.
 A second story was added in 1946, and a further addition containing a gymnasium in 1949.

 In 1961, the school was designated a junior high, serving students in grades six through nine.
 It continued as such through the rest of the century.
-In 1992, a final addition was made to the rear of the school; unusual in that this addition was made during a time when the Detroit Public Schools were suffereing from declining enrollment.
+In 1992, a final addition was made to the rear of the school; unusual in that this addition was made during a time when the Detroit Public Schools were suffering from declining enrollment.
 In 2001, the name of the school was changed to Dorothy Fisher Magnet School, and the next year the Heilmann middle school was built next door.
 The Burbank School was closed in 2009.